The Enter key (also called newline, or return) matters. When you type something using the keyboard, you have to press Enter at the end.

 This reads the command into

-cmd, and reads the Enter key into
+cmd, and reads Enter into

-where it is ignored.
+enter, where it is ignored.

-If all that your program reads are numbers, then you
+If all that your program reads are numbers, then you don’t have to

-don’t have to worry about the Enter key.
+worry about Enter.
 That’s because

-(spaces, tabs, and the Enter key).
+and the Enter key).

 Here’s how to avoid having an